“Looking for Mr. Goodbar” – The Quest to Find Male Native Plants

 Searching for male native plants often feels like the 1977 film, Looking for Mr. Goodbar, in which Diane Keaton plays a woman with an overactive libido, cruising bars nightly, looking to score with yet another male.
 For those of you who haven’t seen the movie – let’s just say that it doesn’t turn out well.
-Neither do many of our attempts to score a male native plant in our quest for berries in our landscape.
+Neither do many of our attempts to score a male native plant in our quest for berries and pollen in our landscapes.

 The Desperate Search for Male Plants

 Must we be reduced to sounding like a drug addict or a sexaholic when finding native plants?
-Even when we reach out to some self-proclaimed “native nurseries” – the ones that are supposed to be ecologically oriented – we often have the same result.
+Even when we reach out to some self-proclaimed “native nurseries” – the ones that are supposed to be ecologically-oriented – we often have the same result.
 Don’t accept the oft-used suggestion from a nursery: “don’t worry, there are probably some males growing nearby.”
 And, maybe there are not.
 It’s time to rise up for plant gender equality!
 Male plants matter, too!

 Plant Gender Equality, Now!

 Tell your local growers, garden centers and nurseries to be more responsible to their customers and to nature – please stock (and label) both female and male dioecious plants.
 We don’t even have to insist on complete gender parity – in most cases, as with Inkberry, a single male plant can be relied upon to pollinate four or more females, if planted in the same vicinity.

 Don’t stop with hollies!
 Listed below are some of the many dioecious plants that are native to the Northeast.